google/fonts/ofl/gotu/upstream_info.md

 ### Previous Onboarding Attempt

 A closed PR #6682 ("Gotu: Version 2.320;hotconv 1.0.109;makeotfexe 2.5.65596; ttfautohint (v1.8.1) added") by eliheuer attempted to update Gotu using gftools-packager, but the commit reference URL was incomplete (ending in `/commit/.`).
-This PR was closed without merging on 2023-09-08.
+[PR #6682](https://github.com/google/fonts/pull/6682) was closed without merging on 2023-09-08.

 ### Description Update